-You might expect third party only to be the cheapest form of insurance cover — after all, third party offers the least protection of all types of insurance.
-But this isn’t always the case — depending on other factors, the lower level of cover might actually cost you as much as 85% more than comprehensive insurance.
+You might expect third party only to be the cheapest form of insurance policy — after all, third party offers the least protection of all types of car insurance.
+But don't assume this is the case as sometimes drivers can end up paying more for less cover.

-Third party, fire and theft insurance (TPFT) has the same basic features as third party only, but your losses will be covered in the case of a fire of theft.
+Third party, fire and theft insurance (TPFT) has the same basic features as third party only, but your losses will be covered in the case of a fire or theft.

 Comprehensive insurance includes all of these features as well as paying out for damage to your car in the case of a claim, whether or not you are at fault.
-Read our guide for a detailed look at types of car insurance.
+Read our guide for a detailed look at the different types of car insurance available.

-If you’re on the lookout for third party or third party fire and theft, make sure you compare quotes for fully comprehensive insurance too — you might get much more for your money and you could even save hundreds.
+If you’re on the lookout for third party or third party fire and theft insurance, make sure you compare quotes for fully comprehensive insurance too — you might get much more for your money and you could even save hundreds.

-If you’re not sure whether third party or comprehensive insurance will be cheaper for you, it’s best to compare different quotes using a site like uSwitch where you can easily switch between cover types to see how it affects the price.
+If you’re not sure whether third party or comprehensive insurance will be cheaper for you, it’s best to compare different quotes, so you can easily switch between cover types to see how it affects the price.